Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 ```

 Given that all accounts involved in an instruction are required to be passed in, a client could potentially pass in the incorrect token program and/or accounts.
-You can actually verify that the token accounts passed in to your program belong to the token program that was passed in as well.
+Fortunately, you can verify that the token accounts passed in to your program belong to the token program that was passed in.
 You would do this similarly to the previous examples, but instead of passing in the static `ID` of the token program you check the given `token_program`.

 ```rust
 // verify the given token and mint accounts match the given token_program